 sudo inside of buildpacks.
 If your app depends on a library that is

 apt-get installable, you can use the CF flavor of

 apt-buildpack, which is a custom buildpack.

-If your application involves multiple languages, and it’s not practical to split it into smaller applications (or the other options under “Multiple languages” here), Cloud Foundry offers experimental support for using multiple buildpacks for an application.
+If your application involves multiple languages, and it’s not practical to split it into smaller applications (or the other options under “Multiple languages” here), Cloud Foundry offers support for using multiple buildpacks for an application.